eve-esa/data-scraping/README.md

 ## Configuration
 The configuration file is located in the `config` folder and is named `config.json`.
-The configuration file contains the parameters to be used in the ETL pipeline.
+The configuration file contains the parameters to be used in the pipeline.
 Each main key of the JSON file represents the configuration of a different scraper.
 The name of the key is the name of the scraper and the value is a dictionary containing the Pydantic model of the scraper configuration.
 For more examples, please take a look to the already implemented scrapers and their configurations.

 ## Usage

 ### Testing
 For the usage with testing purposes, please create a `.env` file in the root of the project with the following content, as per the [Pre-requisites](#pre-requisites) section.
-Then, you can run the following command to execute the ETL pipeline:
+Then, you can run the following command to execute the pipeline:
 ```bash
 make up
 make run
 ```

-The command `make up` will start the docker container and `make run` will execute the ETL pipeline.
+The command `make up` will start the docker containers and `make run` will execute the pipeline.
 It is possible to specify the name(s) of the scraper(s) to be executed by adding the `--scrapers` parameter to the `make run` command.
 E.g.:
 ```bash
 make run args="--scrapers IOPScraper"